Original Run: January 11, 2018 - April 5, 2016 Number of Episodes: 13 Genre: Drama Based on the Series Created By: Kana Akatsuki

 The second, after the first ending, the show didn’t start half-assing its efforts.
 If anything, the series decided it was time to make us feel feelings even harder.
 I didn’t think that was possible, but it happened.

 Let me remind you, these were just the side plots.
 It was the main story that held everything together.
-And if I had to narrow it down to one reason why this show worked, that’s actually not a difficult thing to do.
+And if I had to narrow it down to one reason why this show worked, that’s not a difficult thing to do.

 Everything.
 Absolutely everything about Violet was great.